Development of The Elder Scrolls IV: Oblivion: Xbox 360 and PC release

 After an almost four-month delay, Oblivion went gold on March 2, 2006, and was released for Microsoft Windows and Xbox 360 on March 21, 2006.
 Early rumors notwithstanding, Oblivion shipped on a single DVD-DL disc.
 One journalist voiced concern for the game's release date, as it was set in the same week as that of EA's The Godfather.
 Hines dismissed the suggestion, saying, "We tend to focus on what we can control and not worry about what we can't control.
 Given the level of interest and the number of pre-orders and so forth, we had a pretty good idea we'd be just fine no matter what else was happening that week."
 Oblivion was the first RPG title to be released for Microsoft's Xbox 360 console.
 In addition to the standard release version, a Collector's Edition was released for both Windows and Xbox 360 which includes the 112-page Pocket Guide to the Empire, a bonus DVD containing concept art, renders, and an approximately 45-minute-long documentary on the making of Oblivion, and a coin replica of the in-game currency of Tamriel.
 Its suggested release price of US$69.99 brought back "memories of game prices circa the Nintendo 64" for one Kotaku commentator.
 Some suggested that the included coin be used to create a "garish piece of jewelry".

-Oblivion was well received in the gaming press; there was no critical disappointment, no "bump" in popular expectations, that might have been expected for such a highly anticipated game.
+Oblivion was well received in the gaming press; in fact, many were surprised that given how anticipated the game had been, reviews were as consistently positive as they were.
 Metacritic, an aggregate review site, gave the game a 94% score; IGN, GameSpot and GameSpy each gave the game their own individual "RPG of the Year" award.
 Oblivion also sold well, selling 1.7 million copies by April 10, 2006.
 Additionally, three million copies were sold by January 18, 2007.
 Pete Hines was satisfied with the release: "I feel like we delivered on what people expected ...
 I think the scores and awards reflect that we delivered on people's expectations."